ianka/xfs_undelete/README.md

     hours before now.
 It accepts all values Tcl\'s \[clock scan\] function accepts.
 See **clock**(n).
 By default, deleted files of all ages are being recovered.

+**-T** *timespec*

+:   Only recover files modified later than a certain time.
+This option
+    is useful if you know the date of your latest backup.
+The *timespec* value may be a date as *2020-03-19* for undeleting any file modified after March 19th, 2020, or *yesterday* for undeleting any file modified since yesterday.
+It accepts all values Tcl\'s \[clock scan\] function accepts.
+See **clock**(n).
+By default, deleted files of all ages are being recovered.

 **-r** *filetypes*